 Understandably, communication is fundamental to any successful implementation.
 In fact, it is the most critical factor to encourage collaboration and ensure a successful implementation.
 Near constant communication among the team members and your vendors provides a great basis for a great partnership, trust and relationship.

-Of course, there are many other elements that factor into successfully implementing a robotics solution.
+Of course, there are many other elements that factor into successfully implementing a warehouse robot solution.
 In my experience, paying attention to these 8 main areas has allowed us at Locus to consistently deliver smooth, fast, and truly seamless implementations for our customers.
-If you’d like to learn more about how we can build a collaborative, flexible, and scaleable solution for you, let me know.
-I’ll be happy to share some more best practices!
+Locus’ warehouse robots are a collaborative, flexible, and scaleable solution.
+Interested in how Locus Robotics will work in your warehouse? visit our Get Started page to learn more.